Graham Windham Team Leader in Bronx, New York

 About the Program

 Beacon programs are school-based community centers serving children age six and older, and adults.
 There are currently 91 Beacons located throughout the five boroughs of New York City operating in the afternoons and evenings, on weekends, and during school holidays and vacation periods, including the summer.
 Beacons provide Our goal is to give each participant, regardless of age, a positive and fun learning experience in a safe, friendly environment.
 Team Leaders will support the Instructor with a class of students that are assigned by grade level.
-Classes take during the summer months.
+Classes take place M-Fri.
+Between 3p.m. and 6p.m. during the school year and can increase over the summer.

 Duties & Responsibilities